grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 At three knots the _Prospect_'s motor made just enough noise that with the right filters in place on sonar, Hemi could hear the echo of the _Prospect_ off the deep scattering layer above them.
 He showed Cassandra what to listen for, and pretty soon she could give a rough estimate of their depth below the mass of fish.
 It stayed above them for more than two hours, but then Cassandra told Percy she could hear it coming slowly down on top of them --- the fish were beginning their daily vertical migration back down the water column to the safety of the deep, far below the capabilities of the _Prospect_.

 [//]: # (dawn: day 4, run to Stilt City)
 At the depth they were cruising at, the boat continually let out long moans as the steel of the hull flexed under the weight of the water and stresses of movement.
-The sounds had a visceral impact on Captain Percy, as if her child were suffering.
+The sounds had a visceral impact on Percy, as if her child were suffering.
 So it was with a sense of relief that they passed back through the mass of fish as the school descended.
 Once they were back above the scattering layer, there was no purpose to staying so dangerously deep, so Percy adjusted the bow planes and the _Prospect_ rose to a much more comfortable two hundred meters of depth.

 When Gregory came back from his break, Percy stepped down the ladder to the sonar compartment and joined Hemi at the navigation table.